Dynamical phase transitions of information flow in random quantum circuits

+Our key observation is the existence of dynamical phase transitions and their universality across both classical and quantum information, as well as within Clifford and Haar random circuits.
+We study their physical meanings by quantifying the DPTs' positions and critical exponents using finite-size scaling.
+We study primarily the Clifford random circuits for the convenience of large-scale numerical simulation \citep{gottesmanHeisenbergRepresentationQuantum1998,aaronsonImprovedSimulationStabilizer2004,fattalEntanglementStabilizerFormalism2004}, and generalization is verified for generic quantum circuit ansatz \citep{nahumQuantumEntanglementGrowth2017,nahumOperatorSpreadingRandom2018}.
+We also provide a general picture of information propagation that applies to generic random circuit model setups.
+The discovery of such rich phase transition behavior sheds new light on the understanding of quantum many-body dynamics.

-\emph{Dynamical Phase Transitions in Information Flow Dynamics.} Consider an $N$-qubit quantum system with periodic boundary conditions, as shown in Fig. \ref{fig:Model-for-probing}(a).
+\emph{Dynamical Phase Transitions in Information Flow.} Consider an $N$-qubit quantum system with periodic boundary condition, as shown in Fig. \ref{fig:Model-for-probing}(a).
 We consecutively select $S$ qubits as the source of information $\mathcal{S}$ and $M$ qubits as the measurement subsystem $\mathcal{M}$.
-We encode the information into $\mathcal{S}$, apply a random circuit $U$, trace out the complement of $\mathcal{M}$ as the environment $\mathcal{E}$, and retrieve the information from $\mathcal{M}$.
+We encode information into $\mathcal{S}$, apply a random circuit $U$, trace out the complement of $\mathcal{M}$ as the environment $\mathcal{E}$, and retrieve the information from $\mathcal{M}$.